Backlinks are unarguably one of the most important factors considered by search engines while ranking your website on the SERPs.

 Let us have a closer look at the procedure.

-Here’s what you see when you enter a root domain or a URL in the field.
+Here’s what you’ll see when you enter a root domain or a URL in the field.

-In the Export type, you can choose amongst the options available under this section.
+In the Export type, you can choose among the options available under this section.

 In the Filter section, you can specify any conditions related to backlinks, including links per domain, link rel, and link status.

-Once you have entered all the details, click on Start processing.
+Once you’ve entered all the details, click on Start processing.

 The processing will begin and you’ll receive an email containing the download link of the exported file.